Saleen: 2000s

-In 2000, Saleen introduced their flagship vehicle, the Saleen S7 sports car.
+In 2000, Saleen introduced its flagship vehicle, the Saleen S7 sports car.
 The S7 is a mid-engine, high-performance sports car that was initially priced at just under US$400,000.
-The S7 won four different GT championships in 2001 and has broken records at the prestigious 24-Hour Le Mans race.
+The S7 won four different GT championships in 2001 and has broken records at the prestigious 24 Hours of Le Mans race.
 The S7 was Saleen's only production car not based on an existing design or chassis.

-In 2001, Saleen moved its production facilities to a new 100,000 square foot facility in Irvine, California.
+In 2001, Saleen moved its production facilities to a new 100,000-square-foot facility in Irvine, California.

 In 2002, Saleen was awarded the assembly and paint contract for the new Ford sports car, the Ford GT.
-This effectively made Saleen a tier 1 supplier to the Ford Motor Company.
+This effectively made Saleen a tier-1 supplier to the Ford Motor Company.
 In 2003, Saleen set up a special manufacturing and licensing agreement for distribution of Saleen vehicles in Canada.

-In 2004, Saleen expanded its operations and manufacturing to an additional 203,000 square foot facility in Troy, Michigan.
+In 2004, Saleen expanded its operations and manufacturing to an additional 203,000-square-foot facility in Troy, Michigan.
 The new $15 million production facility included a high-tech paint facility and assembly line where Saleen produced the Ford GT under contract from Ford Motor Company.
 In 2005, global distribution was expanded to include Japan under a new partnership with a Tokyo-based importer.

-In 2006, Saleen opened its first own branded retail store in an outdoor shopping center, in Irvine, California.
+In 2006, Saleen opened its first own-branded retail store in an outdoor shopping center, in Irvine.
 The showroom was described as a unique shopping experience for Saleen vehicles, parts, and apparel.
 In 2007, Saleen began working with Chrysler and supplied all the paint work for the new Dodge Viper.